poffodile/lilly-recruitment-challenge/DOCUMENTATION.md

 link - https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch
 - https://www.w3schools.com/html/html_forms.asp ,
 - https://developer.mozilla.org/en-US/docs/Learn/Forms/ Sending_forms_through_JavaScript

 ## Objectives - Innovative Solutions

-*For the challenge objectives, did you do anything in a particular way that you want to discuss?
-Is there anything you're particularly proud of that you want to highlight?
-Did you attempt some objectives multiple times, or go back and re-write particular sections of code?
-If so, why?
-Use this space to document any key points you'd like to tell us about.*
+ Accessibility -
  I included Accessible Rich Internet Applications (ARIA) to help improve accessibility for users who rely on assistive technologies, such as screen readers.
 ARIA provides HTML elements with additional information, making the interface easier to navigate for individuals with diverse needs.I feel like this was an important step because accessibility ensures that the site can be used by people with different abilities.
 For example, I used aria-labelledby to link form elements with their headings, ensuring screen readers can announce them clearly, and aria-live to notify users of dynamic updates like success messages.
 I believe using ARIA makes the application inclusive, and I am proud to have considered these aspects while developing the project, as people have different needs .
  - i also tested it using a screen reader chromVox and was happy when it worked. i tried to add a medicine and when it uploaded succefully it said "medicine added succesfully ". however i couldnt get it to announce or say  " medicine added succcesfully".

  - While working on Objective 3, I focused on creating a user-friendly solution that allows users to input data directly on the site and send it to the backend.
 This involved designing and implementing a form where users could add the name and price of a medicine.
 I ensured that the input fields were properly validated, preventing the submission of empty names or prices less than or equal to zero.
 Invalid inputs were highlighted with clear feedback to guide the user.